 You need your driver mentors to be informed and aligned to your safety goals.
-The best way to do that is with an off-the-shelf safety training program like The Fleet Safety Course.
+The best way to do that is with an off-the-shelf light-duty fleet safety training program like The Fleet Safety Course.
 The Fleet Safety Course is online, self-directed, affordable, and guaranteed to reduce your accidents and injuries.
 Newbies and veterans alike will learn something from it.

 2. Define Your Mentor Criteria And Establish a Hiring Process

 Just because an employee is effective in his or her role does not make them a good mentor.
 A mentor is someone who is approachable, kind, responsible, engaged, and motivated to teach.